Sheridan, Arkansas: Media

 Bales and Cleveland started the first newspaper in the Grant County area, titled The Sheridan Spy.
 The first issue was dated September 1, 1881.
 In 1882, the Hon.
 J.S.
 Williams, who a year later became a state senator, bought the Sheridan Spy and renamed it The Sheridan Headlight, which is still published today.
-Jacob Palmer, who now serves on the Sheridan School Board, was formerly a reporter for the Sheridan Headlight.
 The short lived Grant County News was started in 1916 by William GoForth.

 Utilities

 Sheridan's water system began when a private entity began installing water lines in the 1930s.
 This system was eventually purchased by the city, which now allows the Sheridan Water and Sewer Department to operate the system independently of city funds.
 Today, Sheridan is capable of treating groundwater obtained from five wells at a rate of 4.5 million gallons (17 million liters) per day (MGD/MLD).
 Sheridan's wastewater treatment facility is located at the end of Gatzke Drive and discharges treated effluent to Big Creek in accordance with the permit granted by the Arkansas Department of Environmental Quality.
-The facility utilizes a three-cell pond stabilization system followed by a holding pond and is designed for a flow of 0.67 MGD (2.5 MLD).
+The facility uses a three-cell pond stabilization system followed by a holding pond and is designed for a flow of 0.67 MGD (2.5 MLD).